-- Emissions financed on Scope 1 and 2 - Board gender diversity
+- Emissions financed on Scope 1 and 2; - The proportion of women on the boards of investee companies.

 What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?